botble/cms-docs/upgrade.md

 - Override file `composer.json` `and composer.lock` from the update source code.
 - Run `composer install` to install vendor packages
 - Run `php artisan migrate` to update database.
-- Remove folder `public/vendor/core` and run command `php artisan vendor:publish --tag=cms-public --force`
+- Delete folder `public/vendor/core` and run command `php artisan vendor:publish --tag=cms-public --force`
 - Remove all function `setModuleName()` in your plugins (if you have).

 <a name="upgrade-4.1"></a>